 Sierra K. Briscoe – she/her/hers, is an emotionally-focused therapist for individuals, a grief & loss therapist and sex-positive, kink-aware, LGBTQIA+ affirmative therapist welcoming to all non-traditional relationships and lifestyles.
 Sierra considers it an honor to serve her community in this capacity.
 Sierra takes a modern, person-centered, and collaborative approach to therapy.
 In her practice, she strives to co-create a safe, judgment-free environment that is conducive to moving through emotional blocks, overcoming past traumas, and letting go of patterns that no longer serve you.

-Sierra is an EMDR therapist and finds it a useful modality for healing trauma.
-She enjoys working with womxn, artists, musicians, sex workers, poly people, kinky people, people exploring their sexuality, the LGBTQIA+ community and couples and individuals who feel like they don’t fit into the societal norm.
+Sierra is trained in EMDR (eye movement desensitization and reprocessing) and EFIT (emotionally focused individual therapy) and finds both of them useful modalities for healing trauma.
+She enjoys working with women, artists, musicians, sex workers, polyam people, kinky people, people exploring their sexuality, the LGBTQIA+ community and couples and individuals who feel like they don’t fit into the norms of society.
+Sierra incorporates mindfulness, meditation practices and somatic techniques into her work.
+She views her clients as experts of their own lives.
+Sierra aims for each client to find liberation in their life no matter how they choose to live it.
 For Sierra’s full bio, click here.

 In therapy, we will heal wounds and face challenges together.